 The situation is very different in the US where government assistance for health care is incomplete and a large proportion of the costs of medical insurance are met by employers or directly by households rather than by government.
-Government assistance for health care in the US is mostly provided through the Medicare and Medicaid programs.9 Figure 6 shows enrolment under the two schemes over the ages we consider.
+Government assistance for health care in the US is mostly provided through the Medicare4 and Medicaid programs.
+Figure 6 shows enrolment under the two schemes over the ages we consider.
 Medicare provides some insurance for the vast majority (over 90%) of households with heads over 65 but only a limited proportion of younger households.
 Around 10% of households receive some assistance from Medicaid, a share which also increases somewhat (from around 7% to around 10%) as individuals' age from 45 to 75.

-While previous studies have found that Medicare eligibility reduces both the mean and variance of out-of-pocket (OOP) medical expenditures (Barcellos and Jacobson (2015)), it does not eliminate the need for them entirely.
+While previous studies have found that Medicare reduces both the mean and variance of out-of-pocket (OOP) medical expenditures (Barcellos and Jacobson, 2015), it does not eliminate the need for them entirely.
 Coverage is neither free nor comprehensive with various direct costs for households.
 While hospital insurance (Medicare Part A) is typically provided free of charge, insurance for doctor's services and prescription drugs (covered under Parts B and D) involve income-contingent premia.
 Individuals covered under Medicare Part C (or Medicare advantage) contract with a private company to receive their part A and B coverage and may pay a higher premium for additional coverage.
-In addition, Medicare does not cover the costs of all treatments and even when treatments are covered patients must pay deductibles, co-payments and co-insurance from their own resources.
+In addition, Medicare does not cover

-9 Medicare is a government insurance program for the elderly.
+4 Medicare is a government insurance program for the elderly.
 Most individuals become eligible for the scheme when they turn 65.
 Eligibility is automatic for those who have worked and accumulated Social Security credits for at least 10 years prior to reaching this age, but those who do not meet this requirement may also qualify on the basis of their spouse's contribution history.
 There are however some groups who can qualify at younger ages.
 For example, those who have received Social Security disability benefits for at least 24 months automatically receive partial coverage.
-Around 12% of the population is already enrolled by the time they reach age 65 (Card et al. (2009)).
-Medicaid is general scheme that provides reduced cost or free health services for low-income and low wealth households, including those attempting to meet the costs of their long-term care.
-Exactly who or what is eligible varies from state to state with the federal government specifying minimum standards of coverage.
+Around 12% of the population are already enrolled by the time they reach age 65 (Card et al. (2009)).